Mat203/WebDev_Project_QRCODE_Final/README.md

 Cache invalidation is handled automatically by the TTL mechanism.
 Expired items are removed from the cache during the periodic check.

+### Analysis of Caching Strategy

+#### 1. **Reduced Response Time:**
+   - Caching HTML content in the `findDataHandler` function allows the application to serve pre-rendered content from the cache instead of regenerating it for every request.
+   - This significantly reduces the response time for clients, especially for frequently accessed pages.

+#### 2. **Improved Scalability:**
+   - By storing frequently requested HTML content in the cache, the application reduces the load on the server and database.
+   - Improved scalability is achieved as the server can handle more concurrent users without a proportional increase in resource utilization.

+#### 3. **Enhanced User Experience:**
+   - Caching allows the application to respond quickly to user requests, providing a more seamless and responsive user experience.
+   - Users benefit from faster page loads and reduced waiting times, contributing to a positive overall experience.

+#### 4. **Bandwidth Savings:**
+   - Serving pre-cached HTML content reduces the amount of data transferred over the network for repetitive requests.
+   - This results in bandwidth savings, particularly beneficial for users with limited or slower internet connections.

+#### 5. **Temporary Data Storage:**
+   - The cache acts as a temporary data store for HTML content, maintaining the data for a specified Time-To-Live (TTL).
+   - This strategy ensures that the cache contains relatively fresh content, balancing the need for performance with data accuracy.

+#### 6. **Optimized Server Resources:**
+   - Caching helps optimize server resources by offloading repetitive rendering tasks to the cache.
+   - Server resources can be allocated more efficiently to handle dynamic or personalized requests.

+#### 7. **Consistency in Display Data:**
+   - The `findDataHandler` function ensures consistency in displaying data by retrieving pre-rendered content from the cache.
+   - Users receive the same version of the display data, minimizing discrepancies across multiple requests.

 ## Logging and Error Handling Documentation

 ### Logger Configuration